iota-community/DAO-Pioneers/session-documents/2021/session-1.md

 # IOTA DAO Pioneers

-November/December 2021
+May/June 2022

-A four to five-week learning circle on the future of cooperation.
+A two to trhee-week learning circle on the future of cooperation.

 We took inspiration from [Stephen Reid](http://stephenreid.net/) ([@daoist321](https://twitter.com/daoist321)) "How to DAO" course, but harmonized the content and adjusted it to the needs of our IOTA community.